merkste/prism/README-STTT16.txt

 Quantiles
 ---------

-We now detail the syntax for quantile queries (for MDPs, as they are the most interesting case for quantiles).
+We now detail the syntax for quantile queries, first for MDPs:

  quantile( min r, Pmax>0.5 [ F{reward{"rounds}<=r} "goal"] )

 would specify the quantile "the minimal number of rounds r that is needed to ensure reaching a state satisfying the goal label".
 Other combinations of min r / max r, Pmin/Pmax and upper and lower bounds in the F operator are supported as well.
 Some combinations do not make sense and for some, only strict / non-strict probability bounds are supported.
 To get a feel for the quantile queries, there's an interactive tool at http://wwwtcs.inf.tu-dresden.de/~klein/quantiles/quantile.html